aamirazad/Notes/20-29 School/21 Notes/21.10 10th Grade/Science/Measurement.md

 ![qownnotes-media-QhcYiw](qownnotes-media-QhcYiw.png)

 This is because non significant zeros are placeholders.
-5,200 could be written like 5.2 x 10<sup>3</sup> So these zeros are not necessary
+5,200 could be written like $5.2\times10^{3}$ So these zeros are not necessary

 ## Calculating significant figures